GfSE/SAF-Specification/tools/plan.md

 }
 ```

-Replace `/path/to/venv/bin/python` with your actual venv path.
+Run `uv sync` in the `saf-mcp-server` directory first, then the `.venv/bin/python` path will exist.
 After editing, type `/reload` in the opencode TUI.

 ### HTTP/SSE transport (remote server)